Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Minimization Algorithm

 MM exploits a majorization function that touches the target function at a ``supporting" point and that is never exceeded by the target function over its domain.
 Let $g(\mathbf{M}, \mathbf{M}_0)$ denote this majorization function with $\mathbf{M}_0$ as the supporting point.
 The criteria can be summarized as

-The key is to choose a function for $g(\mathbf{M}, \mathbf{M}_0)$ that is quadratic in $\mathbf{M}$ where its minimum can be computed analytically for use in the next iteration as the new supporting point, thus converging toward a minimum of the target function.
-If the target function is strictly convex and coercive, this is the unique minimum \citep[see, for example,][]{boyd2004convex_theory}.
+The key is to choose a function for $g(\mathbf{M}, \mathbf{M}_0)$ that is quadratic in $\mathbf{M}$ where its minimum can be computed analytically for use in the next iteration as the new supporting point.
+Under some relatively weak conditions, this iterative algorithm converges to the minimum of the target function (see Section~\ref{sec:convergence}).

 The first step in defining $g(\mathbf{M}, \mathbf{M}_0)$ is to majorize the $\ell_2$-norm of the differences between rows of $\mathbf{M}$.
 If $a,b\geq 0$, then $(ab)^{1/2}\leq (a+b)/2$ since $0\leq (a^{1/2}-b^{1/2})^2$.
 Substituting $a=\| \bm \theta \|^2$ and $b= \| \bm \theta_0 \|^2$ yields